Welcome to Osaka

 Students can choose to live in an apartment or sharehouse that is female-only, male-only, or gender-neutral (male, female, and gender non-conforming students and roommates).
 Rooms are typically shared, and students must choose whether they want a male or female roommate, as openly LGBTQ local roommates are few and far between.
 However, arrangements can be made to accommodate more specific circumstances if notice is provided in advance.

 Most public trains and buses have a system in place for wheelchair accessibility, and train stations typically have elevators, including the two nearest campus.
 Most, if not all, crosswalks on major roads are indicated by both light and sound.
-Major streets usually have sidewalks that are well-kept and provide curb cuts, but many smaller streets do not offer sidewalks.
+Major streets usually have sidewalks that are well-kept and provide curb cuts (though some may be steep), but many smaller streets do not offer sidewalks.
 The main challenge for students with mobility issues may be the walking-heavy lifestyle in Japan.

 Health & Medicine